OpenMPT/openmpt/libopenmpt/dox/packaging.md

 ### Packaging recommendations for distribution package maintainers

+ *  libopenmpt uses SemVer versioning.
+See [semver.org](http://semver.org/).
+    This versioning scheme is incompatible with Debian/Ubuntu package versions, however it can easily be processed to be compatible by replacing '-' (hyphen) with '~' (tilde).
+It is recommended that you use this exact transformation if required.
  *  Use the autotools source package.
  *  Use the default set of dependencies required by the autotools package.
  *  Run the test suite in your build process.